nkernis/blog.noahkernis.com/content/posts/itp/fall_2019/intro_fabrication/hiLIGHTer/index.md

 slug = "hiLIGHTer"
 title = "hiLIGHTer"
 date = "2019-09-06T01:02:36-04:00"
-cover = "img/cover.JPG"
+author = "Noah Kernis"
+tags = ["itp", "intro_fabrication"]
-alt="Drawing of concept for flashlight" author = "Noah Kernis" tags = ["itp"] description = "Make a flashlight they said..." showFullContent = false
+description = "Make a flashlight they said..." showFullContent = false
 +++

 ## The Thinking Part

 I decided for the project "Make a flashlight", I would make a flashlight.

 My first idea was to make something that would twist to turn the light on and off.
-I thought of one small tube in a bigger tube, both with holes in the side.
-When twisted, and the holes lined up, the light would turn on.
+I thought of one small tube in a bigger tube.

 I ended up building two lights.